bbdamodaran/AP_DERIVED/README.md

 # R codes used in the "Attribute Profiles on Derived Features for Urban Land Cover Classification"
 This repository contains the R codes of the Classification of Attribute profiles from the derived features for Urban cover classification.
+The attribute profiles are pre-computed using Matlab, if you need the code please write me: bharath-bhushan.damodaran@irisa.fr

 BB Damodaran et.al, "[Attribute Profiles on Derived Features for